 On-Campus Activities: Amherst College Emergency Medical Services (ACEMS), Asian Students Association, Amherst College Law Review

 Favorite question asked on tours: What's your favorite Val menu item?

 Welcome to Amherst!
 My name's Joon and I'm a sunior at Amherst.
 I grew up in both Northern California and Seoul, South Korea.
 My interests are as diverse as my activities on campus, but I want to highlight my favorite Val menu items: the Shrimp Po Boy sandwiches, the Buffalo Chicken Wraps, Val Burger Wraps, double cheeseburgers, waffle fries, and the steak.

 Major(s): Interdisciplinary & French

-Activities on campus: Social Project Work Group (Branches), Jazz Combo, Student Wellness Team, AC BEAT Music Publication, Asian Student Association
+Activities on campus: Social Project Work Group (Branches), Jazz Combo, Dance

 Hi!
 My name is Siena.
-I’m a junior pursuing a major in French and Interdisciplinary (with a concentration in Econ), but I have taken a broad range of courses from various departments.
-I’m planning to study abroad in France in the Spring of 2017.
+I’m a senior pursuing an Interdisciplinary major and writing a thesis on food and wine, but I have taken a broad range of courses from various departments and came close to completing the French and Econ majors.
 Some of my favorite things here include: the stunning fall foliage in October, the blossoming trees behind Johnson Chapel in April, the open curriculum, and Homecoming.
 Some of my dislikes: the merciless cold of Western Mass winter, and not having my spirit animal (dog) with me at school.
 Outside of class, I like to play music/perform with friends, indulge in fine food and drinks, and lounge outside on the quads/Greenway decks.

 Name: Jennifer Mackinnon Krems ‘18